Race across the Pyrenees... and back again

 A race across regions

 The race criss-crosses the Pyrenees, blending between national and regional borders, each with their own fiercely distinct identity and culture.
-Here's a run down of the regions the race will be visiting in 2024
+Here's a run down of the regions the race will be visiting this year.

 Girona, Spain